 Hopefully this post will inspire an original masterpiece of your own.

 - Recycled Wood

 1. Collect Slabs

 Naturally, we built our goat cabin out of slabs.
-If you saw my house you would quickly realize most everything is built from pallets or slabs because we can usually easily gather them for free.
+If you see my house you would quickly realize almost everything is built from pallets or slabs because we can usually easily gather them for free.